IliaZenkov/LaTeX-Resume/README.md

 # Resume [![resume](https://img.shields.io/badge/example-pdf-green.svg)](https://github.com/IliaZenkov/LaTeX-Resume/blob/master/example/Resume.pdf)

 This is my resume - a heavily modified fork of [awesome-cv](https://github.com/posquit0/Awesome-CV).
-Please use for your own job-hunting needs as you see fit!
+Please use my template for your own job-hunting needs as you see fit!

 ## Setup